Research needed to fill critical knowledge gaps

 Although the majority of patients with limited pulmonary fibrosis never develop severe disease, we have no validated markers to help predict which patients will progress to significant fibrosis, and the value of imaging findings in predicting treatment or outcome is unknown.
 Additionally, how treatment for pulmonary sarcoidosis might mitigate risk is unknown.

-A model that combines physiological and radiographic parameters to better predict mortality in these patients has been developed, but requires validation in a diverse population.
+A model that combines physiological and radiographic parameters to better predict mortality in these patients has been developed, but requires validation in a large population.
 While the signs and symptoms suggestive of pulmonary hypertension have been identified, they also require further validation, since many of the individual risk factors are also associated with other lung diseases.

 In late 2015, I participated in a National Heart, Lung, and Blood Institute sarcoidosis workshop as part of a multidisciplinary team that reviewed known data on patients with manifestations of high-risk sarcoidosis and suggested where research efforts should be targeted.
 Our conclusions led us to make the following recommendations in a 2017 article in Annals of the American Thoracic Society: